cigmah/site/content/events/2019_text_processing/_index.md

 title = "Night 1: Text Processing"
-description = "Using Python to do basic text processing." date = "2019-08-06" draft = true
+description = "Using Python to do basic text processing." date = "2019-08-06"
 +++

 # When was this tutorial night held?

-This tutorial night was held on 6th August 2019 at Clayton campus.
+This tutorial night was held at 6pm on 6th August 2019 at Clayton campus.

 # What material was covered?